-- For each legally pitched ball hitting any portion of the strike zone mat at which the batter does not swing. - b.
+- For each legally pitched ball hitting any portion of the strike zone mat which does not rebound toward the pitcher, and at which the batter does not swing. - b.
 For each ball swung at and missed by the batter. - c.
 For each foul tip, including the third strike. - d.
 For each foul ball, including the third strike.